dschmenk/PLASMA/README.md

 cd ../..
 ```

-Under Unix that last command may have to be preceded by sudo to elevate the privileges to copy into '/usr/local/bin'.
+Under Unix that `cp` command may have to be preceded by `sudo` to elevate the privileges to copy into `/usr/local/bin`.

 ## PLASMA Source